StevenLeRoux/GoSlash/README.md

 ## How it works

-To work, you need that http://go/ can be resolved.
+To make it work, you need that http://go/ can be resolved.
 Some ways to do it :
   - without proxy : put the IP of the go service in a /etc/hosts
   - with proxy : have a `go.<domain.tld>` that resolves and set `append_domain` on `<domain.tld>` on your proxy